 The Voice of the Lord attempts to express the all-encompassing nature of the voice of the Lord as described in Psalm 29.
-The drama of the beauty and terror woven into the composition was inspired by the opening lines of Rainer Maria Rilke’s first Duino Elegy (trans. by Stephen Mitchell):
+Inspired by the opening lines of Rainer Maria Rilke’s first Duino Elegy (trans. by Stephen Mitchell):

 For beauty is nothing

 which we still are just able to endure,

 and we are so awed because it serenely disdains

 Extensive performance notes, including a visual primer for the composer’s graphic notation.